thephez/docs-core/docs/reference/p2p-network-control-messages.md

 *Added in protocol version 70209 of Dash Core as described by BIP152*

-The [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) tells the receiving <<glossary:peer>> whether or not to announce new <<glossary:blocks>> using a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
+The [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) tells the receiving [peer](../resources/glossary.md#peer) whether or not to announce new [blocks](../resources/glossary.md#block) using a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
 It also sends the compact block protocol version it supports.
 The [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) is defined as a message containing a 1-byte integer followed by a 8-byte integer.
 The first integer is interpreted as a boolean and should have a value of either 1 or 0.
 The second integer is be interpreted as a little-endian version number.

-Upon receipt of a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) with the first and second integers set to 1, the <<glossary:node>> should announce new blocks by sending a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
+Upon receipt of a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) with the first and second integers set to 1, the [node](../resources/glossary.md#node) should announce new blocks by sending a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).

-Upon receipt of a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) with the first integer set to 0, the node shouldn't announce new blocks by sending a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock), but instead announce new blocks by sending invs or <<glossary:headers>>, as defined by [BIP130](https://github.com/bitcoin/bips/blob/master/bip-0130.mediawiki).
+Upon receipt of a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) with the first integer set to 0, the node shouldn't announce new blocks by sending a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock), but instead announce new blocks by sending invs or [headers](../resources/glossary.md#header), as defined by [BIP130](https://github.com/bitcoin/bips/blob/master/bip-0130.mediawiki).

 Upon receipt of a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) with the second integer set to something other than 1, nodes should treat the peer as if they had not received the message (as it indicates the peer will provide an unexpected encoding in [`cmpctblock` messages](../reference/p2p-network-data-messages.md#cmpctblock), and/or other, messages).
 This allows future versions to send duplicate [`sendcmpct` messages](../reference/p2p-network-control-messages.md#sendcmpct) with different versions as a part of a version handshake.